state-alchemists/zrb/docs/concepts/project.md

 source project.sh
 ```

-Anytime you start working on your project, you should load `project.sh`.
+Make sure you load `project.sh` every time you start working on a Project.

 🔖 [Table of Contents](../README.md) / [Concepts](README.md)